Jclarienty/planets/README.md

 =======

 practice
-Tis is the project README.
+This is the project README.